 4. Your products can (and should) tell a story…

 and where better to do that than on your website?
-Don’t just list your products for sale – talk about them, give your fans a backstory… make them care about what you’re selling, and get closer to them as a result.
+Don’t just list your products for sale direct-to-fan – talk about them, give your fans a backstory… make them care about what you’re selling, and get closer to them as a result.

 5. Email addresses!

-One big bonus with managing your own store via your WordPress website is that you can see the email addresses of those who are buying from you.
-Now, you can’t just add these to your mailing list without asking, but what you can do is send out a personal message to those who have purchased your music or merchandise.
+One big bonus of managing your own store via your WordPress website is that you can see the email addresses of those who are buying from you.
+Now, you can’t just add these to your mailing list without asking, but you can send out a personal message to those who have purchased your music or merchandise.
 A personalized thank you can go a long way – it could turn a passive fan into a super fan…and we LOVE super fans!
 Ask them if you can add them to your mailing list so they can keep informed about your latest releases.
 You might be surprised at the response, and you might just make someone’s day.
 You may not have time to do this for everyone, but if you find yourself at a loose end, take advantage of it and make a connection.
 It could be the start of something beautiful.